GZod01/werobot-website/content/blog/Wemby_a_l-Afpa_.en.md

 ## An important date
 Wednesday, September 4, 2024 was a very special date for our team, as we went to the Afpa in Évreux (27) to finally present our robot to our sponsors !

-Afpa (Association for Adult Vocational Training) is an organization that offers training in a variety of fields, including industry, construction and the service sector, to help you imagine and build a professional project.
+Afpa (Association pour la formation professionnelle des adultes) is an organization that offers training in a variety of fields, including industry, construction and the service sector, to help you imagine and build a professional project.

 <br><br>
 <center>